baharev/sdopt-tearing/docs/index.rst

 The picture below shows a sparse matrix ordered to the so-called **spiked form**.
-The original matrix is of size `76 x 76`; this can be reduced to a `5 x 5` matrix (where `5` is the number of spike columns).
-The blue lines correspond to the equipment boundaries in the technical system; the red squares are above the diagonal; the grey squares are "forbidden" variables (no explicit elimination possible).
+The matrix is of size 76x76; this can be reduced to a 5x5 matrix, where 5 is determined by the number of spike columns -- columns with red entries.
+The blue lines correspond to the equipment boundaries in the technical system; the entries above the diagonal are red; the gray squares are "forbidden" variables (no explicit elimination possible).

 .. image:: ./pics/SpikedForm.png
    :alt: A sparse matrix ordered to the so-called spiked form.
    :align: center
    :scale: 50%

+This plot has been automatically generated with the prototype implementation.

 --------------------------------------------------------------------------------